drbilal216/GitBashCommands/README.md

 # shift + insert 		to paste command in gitbash
-# clear 			to clear all commanf
+# clear 			to clear all command

 git config --global user.name DrBilal	# to set name git config --global user.name		# to check name